rainy-seasons/steamboat/README.md

 ## Disclamer

-> ### Steam account switcher does not send or store the accounts in another repository.
+> ### Steamboat does not send or store the accounts in another repository.
 All accounts saved with this app are stored in a local database.

 ## License